logzio/logz-docs/_source/user-guide/accounts/drop-filters.md

 2. Add fields to filter

     Add up to 3 **Field**-**Value** pairs to filter.
-    Each pair must be an exact match in order to drop.
+    Each pair must be an exact match.
+    Drop filters are case sensitive.

     An example
     {:.inline-header}

-    Let's say we ship logs from a Docker container.
-    When we look at our logs, we might see this field-value pair:
+    Logs from a Docker container might contain this field-value pair:

     ```json
     { "docker.container.name": "system-logs" }